cau-placc/julia-curry/README.md

 Standard options can be passed as command-line arguments or by setting the environment variable `CJOPTIONS`.
-For instance,
+For instance, by setting

-    export CJOPTIONS="-x --bfs"
+    > export CJOPTIONS="-x --bfs"

-always executes the compiled program with a breadth-first search strategy.
+the compiled programs are always executed with a breadth-first search strategy.

-Option `--main`:
+#### `--main`

-  ~ The main function to be executed.
+The main function to be executed.
 This must be an operation without arguments.
 If this option is given, the compiler also generates a shell script `MODULE.run` to evaluate the main function by invoking Julia with the correct load path defined.

-Option `--execute`:
+#### `--execute`

-  ~ Executes the generated Julia program by evaluating
-    the function specified by option `--main` (an operation without arguments).
+Executes the generated Julia program by evaluating the function specified by option `--main` (an operation without arguments).
 If the option `--main` is not provided, the function `main` is executed.

-Option `--time`:
+#### `--time`

-  ~ Shows the elapsed time used to execute the main function
-    (with the Julia `@time` macro).
+Shows the elapsed time used to execute the main function (with the Julia `@time` macro).
 Since Julia has no explicit compilation phase, the elapsed time also contains the compilation time.
 In order to get the pure execution time, one provide an integer argument `n` to this option.
 In this case, the main function will be executed `n` times after its first execution and the average execution time will be printed.

-To see a list of all options, execute
+To see a **list of all options**, execute

     > jucs --help